mdlincoln/tidy_humanities_data_2021/units/data_design.md

 1. Entities: each thing (be it a `person`, a `place`, a `concept`, an `object`, etc.) that you want to independently track.
 Each entity represents a table in your data.
 ![Entity example]({{ site.baseurl }}/assets/img/entity.png)
 2. Attributes: each entity will have attributes - text, categorical, numerical, or date data inherent to that entity.
-For example, a `person` entity may have `name` and `birth_date`) attributes.
+For example, a `person` entity may have `name` and `birth_date` attributes.
 Each attribute represents a column in that entity's table
 ![Attributes example]({{ site.baseurl }}/assets/img/attributes.png)
-   1. *Every entity must have an `id` attribute* - a unique string or number that represents that entity and can be referred to from other tables.
+   1. *Every entity must have an `id` attribute* - a unique string or number that represents that entity, and which can be referred to from other tables.
    2. Some attributes may point to other entities, such as a person's `active_location` attribute referencing a `Location` entity, that has its own additional attributes.
 In traditional database parlance, this is called a "foreign key relation".
    ![Attribute relational reference]({{ site.baseurl }}/assets/img/entity_relation.png)